kristapratico/azure-mcp/tests/Evals/README.md

 # Evals for azure-mcp

 This directory contains evaluation scripts for the Azure MCP project.
+This primarily tests tool call accuracy and ensures that the model will call the correct MCP tool with parameters to retrieve information about Azure resources.

 ## Prerequisites